Cherry tree in a dream in full spring bloom with petals drifting on a breeze

 Ask yourself: “Is there something in my life I am grieving — something that was beautiful and is gone?
 And am I allowing myself to call it beautiful, even now that it’s no longer here?”

 Astrological note: Falling petals evoke Neptune in the 5th house, or Venus in square to Saturn.
-Pisces and Libra with a sensitive Venus carry a particular tenderness toward the transient.
+Pisces and Libras with a sensitive Venus carry a particular tenderness toward the transient.
 If Saturn is now aspecting your natal Venus — the theme of accepting the temporariness of beauty is especially important.

 Not a tree — you.
 Something in your chest or your belly opens.
 Warmth.
 Light.
 A sense of now that fills the whole body.
 This is not a metaphor — it is a literal bodily experience within the dream.

-Ask yourself: “In what area of life do I want to ‘blossom’ — to open, to bring something alive, to let myself be fully present?
+Ask yourself: “In what area of life do I want to blossom — to open, to bring something alive, to let myself be fully present?
 What is standing in the way of that right now?”

 Astrological note: Blossoming from within calls up the Sun in conjunction with Jupiter, or Jupiter transiting through the 1st house.
-Leo and Aries in their most vivid periods of flourishing see this dream as a literal image of their state.
+Leos and Aries in their most vivid periods of flourishing see this dream as a literal image of their state.
 If Jupiter is now aspecting your natal Sun — you are in a period of maximum vitality and potential.

 Blossoming in dreams is a reminder that flowering is not a privilege or a coincidence.
 It is a law of nature, and it governs inner life too.
 After winter comes spring.
 After the long ripening — the bloom.
+This is not a reward for effort; it is simply the next phase of a cycle you are already in.